adaptingadapting/Holberton-SpeedrunAllChecksPercent/914more_singly_linked_lists/README.md

 task 5 i used the previous function in this one for the sake of not having to do it again

 task 6 i did something strange in the older version, for some reason i equaled the pointer to the next one twice? i dont know why, this version should work and of course its cleaaner and better

+task 7 im back from vacation and its a trumphiant return, as i destroy this task in under 10 minutes and get ready to do the rest of them, i like how i did most of it in the for loop although to be fair, it wouldnt fly with betty checking me so yeah, that would be unfortunate